 Hepatocellular carcinoma (HCC) is the most common primary liver tumor and the third most common cause of cancer-related death in the Western area.
 Chronic liver infections, such as hepatitis B or hepatitis C viruses, non-alcoholic fatty liver disease, aflatoxins, and tobacco use are the known causes of HCC (Dimitroulis et 2017).
-According al.. to the USA's Surveillance, Epidemiology and Results (SEER) database program, 65% of liver cancer cases are HCC instances (Ghouri et al., 2017).
-The third most frequent cause of cancer-related mortality, HCC results in over 700,000 deaths worldwide each year.
-The high frequency of chronic hepatitis C, immigration from regions transaminases (AST and ALT), total bilirubin and serum albumin, detection of HBsAg and HCV Ab.
+According the USA's al.. to Surveillance, Epidemiology and Results (SEER) database program, 65% of liver cancer cases are HCC instances (Ghouri et al., 2017).
+The third most frequent cause of cancer-related mortality, HCC results in over 700,000 deaths

+DiGeorge syndrome critical region (5) (DGCR5).
+In HCC, it may function as a tumor-suppressive gene.
+To study DGCR5 relative expression level in HCC, a hundred and sixty participants were involved in this study.
+They were split up into two categories: Group I consisted of 70 patients with HCC identified by imaging (dynamic MRI or triphasic CT) or biopsy; Group II consisted of 90 healthy individuals acting as the control group.
+A complete history, a general clinical examination, the analysis of clinic pathological data for patients with HCC, and laboratory investigations were performed on all patients and controls.
+These procedures included the following: 1- Liver function tests, such as alpha-fetoprotein (AFP), aspartate and alanine transaminases (AST and ALT), total bilirubin and serum albumin, detection of HBsAg and HCV Ab.
 2- Serum Creatinine.
 3- Using real-time PCR, quantify the relative expression levels of (DGCR5).
 Serum creatinine, albumin, ALT, AST, and AFP levels were considerably higher in HCC patients than in controls, and DGCR5 relative expression level was down regulated.
 With total bilirubin, serum albumin, AST, and AFP, there was a statistically significant decline in the relative expression level of DGCR5 with TNM staging.
+Conclusion: DGCR5 acts as a tumor suppressor gene in HCC.
+Keywords: